 4. When the online and physical worlds meet, customer experience is decisive

 Technology brings e-commerce closer to physical reality.
 With a camera phone, a product in an online store can be turned into a 3D image in its own physical reality.
 A vase on sale on an online store can be placed on the consumer’s own table and viewed from different angles.
 In everything, the aim is to enable an excellent customer experience on the customer path all the way from information searching to the last mile of delivery.
-A fast push towards a transaction will not lead to the kinds of results in which we want to count the costs of client acquisition and raise the customer’s value in the life cycle.
+A fast push towards a transaction will not lead to good results when the goal is to decrease the client acquisition costs and increase the customer lifecycle value.

 Are you still in the game?